If you bought chickens for the fresh eggs and quickly found yourself pampering them more than your dog, this post is for you.

 Let me tell you, coop beautification is a slippery slope.
-Before you know it things will get really out of control and you’ll be hiring an interior decorator to give the chickens quarters the proper feng shui.
+Before you know it things will get really out of control.
+Soon, you will be hanging a chandelier and chicken art to dress up the coop.

 Still convinced that these creatures are livestock, not pets?
 Take it one step further by planting a very special chicken garden for them to devour and scratch to their hearts content.